STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 (f) The Recruitment chair shall,

-preside over recruitment committee, should one be formed,
+- preside over research committee, should one be formed,

 - collect and maintain annual national student roster from SAOAO chapters,